guanzhou-zhao/capabilities/React.md

 ### API or usage
 - `this.textInput = React.createRef() ... <input ref={this.textInput} />`
 - Or `<input ref={element => this.textInput = element } />`

+## Higher-Order Components
+- Higer-Order Components are functions that takes a component and return a new component.
+- HOC is not React API per se.
+- HOC is a JavaScript pattern that embraces React's compositional nature.
+- React Redux's `connect` is HOC.

+### Conventions of using HOC
+- Don't mutate the original component.
+Use composition.
+- Maximazing composition.
+HOC like `component => component` is easy to compose.
+- Use displayName for easy debugging.
+- Pass unrelated props to the wrapped component.

+### Caveats
+- Don't use HOC in reder method.
+- Ref can't be passed correctly.
+- Static method must be copied over. `import hoistNonReactStatic from 'hoist-non-react-statics';`